RomeroGabriel/mastering-software-architecture/documentation/arch_styles/choosing_arch_style.md

 `Understanding the dynamic landscape of architecture trends is crucial for architects`, regardless of where an organization currently stands in terms of architectural preferences.
 The ever-changing nature of preferred architecture styles is influenced by various factors:

-1. Observations from the past
-1. Changes in the ecosystem
-1. Introduction of New Capabilities
-1. Acceleration
-1. Domain changes
-1. Technology changes
-1. External factors

 ??? note "Observations from the past"
     `New architecture styles often emerge from lessons learned and challenges faced in previous projects`.
 Architects draw from their past experiences to shape future systems, addressing deficiencies and optimizing design based on historical insights.
 ??? note "Changes in the ecosystem"